emmett-framework/emmett/docs/patterns.md

 MVC pattern
 -----------
-The **MVC** (Model-View-Controller) pattern, used widely in web applications, is well structured and becomes handy when you have big applications. weppy does not provide controllers, but you can implement an MVC pattern using application modules.
-An MVC structure for a weppy application can look something like this:
+The **MVC** (Model-View-Controller) pattern, used widely in web applications, is well structured and becomes handy when you have big applications.
+Emmett does not provide controllers, but you can implement an MVC pattern using application modules.
+An MVC structure for an Emmett application can look something like this:

 ```
 /myapp